hammerheim-game/hammerheim-rules/10-optional-rules.md

 #### 31. Collapsing Building

 Pick one building at random.
-Any models inside must pass an Initiative test or suffer a S5 hit, armor saves applying as normal, as the building collapses.
+Any models inside must pass an Initiative test or suffer a S5 hit, armour saves applying as normal, as the building collapses.
 Remove the building from the table (replacing with ruins if possible), and place the models back on the table where it stood.
 Any models climbing the sides of a building or on the roof when it collapses automatically fall from whatever height they were at.

 #### 32. Scrawling on a Wall